id-studiolab/Connected-Interaction-Kit/docs/components/chainable-led/chainable-led-p9813.md

 More detailed information is available on the [Seeed Studio Wiki](https://wiki.seeedstudio.com/Grove-Chainable_RGB_LED/).

 {: .important}
-Before proceeding, make sure your Chainable LED looks like the illustration above.
+Before proceeding, make sure your LED module looks like the illustration above.
 If you are not sure if this is the correct version, refer to this [overview](chainable-led).

 ---